Hydrocodone Withdrawal & Detox in Orlando

 Hydrocodone Withdrawal Timeline

-• Phase 3: Symptoms subside.
+• Phase 3 (3 to 10 days after the last dose): Symptoms subside as your body adapts to the drug’s absence.
 This occurs within three to five days for short-acting hydrocodone and within 10 days for long-acting hydrocodone.
+However, although most symptoms resolve after this time, some psychological symptoms may linger for longer periods.

-• Phase 4: Some symptoms linger.
+• Phase 4 (weeks to months after the last dose): Some symptoms linger.
 Symptoms like insomnia, depression and anxiety can last for weeks to months after quitting hydrocodone, but they will resolve with time.

 For people who are struggling with hydrocodone dependence, the fear of withdrawal can often be a deterrent to receiving treatment.
 The best option to manage withdrawal safely is a medical hydrocodone detox.
 During medical detox, patients have access to around-the-clock medical care and treatment, with supervision by professionals to ensure safety.